Google Business Profile Optimization

 Let’s break this down properly.

-What Is a Google My Business Profile and Why It’s Important
+What Is a Google Business Profile and Why It’s Important

-A Google Business Profile formerly known as Google My Business is your business’s authoritative local identity inside Google Search and Maps.
+A Google Business Profile, formerly known as Google My Business, is your business’s authoritative local identity inside Google Search and Maps.
+It controls:

 How you appear in the Local Map Pack